 • Pork tenderloins: Select ones around 1 to 1 1/2 pounds each; I think that’s the best size for stuffing and gives the best meat-to-filling ratio.

-• Goat cheese – Purchase a log, not pre-crumbled cheese.
+• Goat cheese: Purchase a log, not pre-crumbled cheese.
 The latter can contain preservatives and/or anti-caking agents that negatively affect it’s flavor and how it melts.

-• Garlic – Don’t use jarred chopped garlic; chop it yourself.
+• Garlic: Don’t use jarred chopped garlic; chop it yourself.
 The jarred version sits in liquid that dulls and alters the flavor.

-• Green onion – Use the white, light green, and some of the dark green portions.
+• Green onion: Use the white, light green, and some of the dark green portions.

-Substitutions and Variations
+Ingredient Substitutions and Additions

 There are numerous ways you can modify this recipe to fit your tastes or what you have on hand.
 Here are a few suggestions: